gerstner-hub/libcosmos/README.md

 ### Valgrind fails with `ApiError: clone3(): Function not implemented`

-*libcosmos* currently uses the `clone3()` system call which is not yet fully supported neither by `glibc` nor by `valgrind`.
+*libcosmos* currently uses the `clone3()` system call for creating child processes, which is not yet fully supported neither by `glibc` nor by `valgrind`.
 For this reason running *libcosmos* programs in `valgrind` that use `cosmos::proc::clone()` will fail.
 You can still try a build with address sanitizer to achieve similar runtime error checking as with valgrind.

+**Update**: Starting with library version 0.2 there is a transparent fallback in the `ChildCloner` class to using `fork()` when Valgrind is detected during runtime.
+This fallback has a couple of disadvantages in terms of efficiency and difficult error handling situations, but typically allows to run Valgrind on program using libcosmos without worrying to much.

 State of Development
 ====================